Mike-Heneghan/Bouldering_Web_App/README.md

 <h1>Bouldering App Project</h1>

 <h2>Bouldering Dashboard:</h2>
-<p>I want to start tracking successful attempts of bouldering routes at my local gym.</p>
+<p>I want to start tracking successful attempts of bouldering routes at my local bouldering gym.</p>

 <p>The user will be able to keep a record of their successful attempts and see how their friends are also progressing.
 The route's should also be selectable to find out more detailed information and those users who have completed it.</p>